ktmathews89/cg_summer_2018/lesson_11/2_cg_ed_final.md

 # CG Education - Final (JS + jQuery)

 ### Intro
 Alright!!!
 Time to put all your knowledge to the test.
-Javascript... jQuery... even HTML/CSS.
+Javascript...
+Interacting with the DOM... even HTML/CSS.
 Let's get started!

 #### Course Filters